aryanjain28/aryanjain28/README.md

 <img src="https://raw.githubusercontent.com/aryanjain28/aryanjain28/main/logo.png" width="100%" />

-I'm a self-taught passionate developer.
+I'm a passionate developer with an unwavering commitment to coding.
-My area of interest lies in deep-learning projects, mainly Computer Vision.
+My area of interest lies in full-stack web development as well as deep-learning projects (mainly Computer Vision).

 ### About me